An innovative eye-tracker. Main features and demonstrative tests: Setup

 \section{Setup}

 The magnetic tracker used in our experiment is extensively described in two previous papers \cite{biancalana_instrHW_21, biancalana_instrSW_21} and is magnetostatic in nature.
-We discuss here its potential to perform eye tracking, and we test it in view of eye-tracking application making use of a very simple head+eye simulator that reproduces the basic conditions of eye-tracking measurements and enables qualitative but significant comparisons between the actual movements and those retrieved by the tracker.
+We discuss here its potential to perform eye tracking.
+Methodologies based on tracking magnetic dipoles have been proposed for other medical purposes such as kinematics evaluations \cite{juce_sens_22}, prosthesis control \cite{tarantino_ieee_20}, endoscopy \cite{than_ieee_12, meng_ieee_21}, surgery \cite{dinatali_ieee_13}, while the application to eye tracking is innovative, and comes with new challenges in terms of the required speed and accuracy.
+In view of eye-tracking application, we test our device making use of a very simple head+eye simulator that reproduces the basic conditions of eye-tracking measurements and enables qualitative but significant comparisons between the actual movements and those retrieved by the tracker.

 In its final application (real eye tracking), our system will use a magnet embedded inside a contact lens to generate a field in the eye proximity (see Fig.\ref{fig:mario}.
 Several magnetoresistors placed in diverse locations in that proximity detect the dipolar field superimposed to the ambient field, the latter and the source of the dipolar field (i.e. strength, position, and orientation of the magnet) are then numerically evaluated.